missionpinball/mpf-docs/config/achievement_groups.rst

 Boolean (yes/no or true/false) setting.
 Default is ``True``.

-If True, this achievement will automatically disable itself when any of its member achievements are in the "started" states.
+If True, this achievement group will automatically disable itself when any of its member achievements are in the "started" states.
 This is the default behavior because an achievement group is typically used to select an achievement to run, and while an achievement is running, you usually want to disable the selection